Ashray-A/Ashray-A/README.md

 <h2 align="left">Hi 👋!
-My name is Ashray and I'm a Student Developer, from Bengaluru</h2>
+My name is Ashray and I'm a Student Developer, from Bengaluru, India.</h2>

 ###